-Estimated reading time: 18 minutes.
-Click here to read this in PDF Format.
-When Defense…
+Reading Time: approximately 10 minutes.
+Click here to read this letter in PDF Format.
+Dear…

 - The Italian economy is recovering quickly and leading economic indicators are accelerating

 - Yet, it has been the second-worst performing index in the world so far this year, opening up tremendous opportunities for global investors